oscj/risc-v-disassembler/README.md

 A disassembler for RISC-V (32I) ISA written in Python.

-Have a final for computer architecture class next week.
+Had a final for a computer architecture class.
 This is how I reviewed instruction formats.

 1. [Usage](#usage)
 1. [Example](#example)